daisukelab/ml-sound-classifier/README.md

 This project is a spin-off from my solution for a competition Kaggle ["Freesound General-Purpose Audio Tagging Challenge"](https://www.kaggle.com/c/freesound-audio-tagging) for trying in real environment.

-The competition itself have provided dataset as usual, then all the work have done for dataset's recorded samples.
+The competition itself have provided dataset as usual, then all the work have done with dataset's static recorded samples.
-Unlike competition, this project is developed as working code/exsample to work in realtime.
+Unlike competition, this project is developed as working code/exsample to record live audio and classify in realtime.

-## 1. Running examples
+## 1. Running Classifier

 ### Requirements

-- tensorflow
+- Tensorflow
-- keras
+- Keras
 - pyaudio
-- imbalance.learn (Training only)
+- imbalance.learn (For training only)
 - (some others, to be updated)

 ### Quick try

 Simply running `realtime_predictor.py` will start listening to the default audio input to predict.
-Following result is when typing keyboard on my desk.
+Following result is an example when typing computer keyboard on my laptop which was runnning this.
-And you can see 'Bus' is following.
-It is easy to be detected with usual home environmental noise like sound of car running on the road neay by.
+You can see 'Bus' after many 'Computer_keyboard'.
+It appears many times with usual home environmental noise like sound of car running on the road neay by, so it is expected.

 ```
 $ python realtime_predictor.py